Mousavi310/hugo-blog/content/posts/a-refreshable-sql-server-configuration-provider-for-net-core.md

 }
 ```

 A simple implementation of `ISqlServerWatcher` is `SqlServerPeriodicalWatcher`.
-In `SqlServerPeriodicalWatcher` I just fire change event with `_refreshInterval` inerval.
-This is really an easy implementation but for most scenarios it works.
+In `SqlServerPeriodicalWatcher`, I just fire change event every `_refreshInterval` inerval.
+This is really an easy implementation, but for most scenarios, it works.
 So in the `Watch` method, I create `CancellationChangeToken`.

 ``` csharp
 internal class SqlServerPeriodicalWatcher : ISqlServerWatcher